-Build Cross-Chain Applications with Aspens Markets Stack¶
+Build crosschain Applications with Aspens Market Stack¶

 Table of Contents¶

-- Understand the Aspens Markets Stack Architecture
+- Understand the Aspens Market Stack Architecture

 - Set Up Your Development Environment

-- Connect to an Aspens Markets Stack
+- Connect to an Aspens Market Stack

 - Implement Core Trading Functionality

-- Build a Cross-Chain Application
+- Build a crosschain Application

 - Test and Deploy Your Application